CR2020-team/cogrob_final-project/README.md

 This message is used by two nodes:

-* [detector_node](pepper_pkg/src/detector_node/main.py): for each image it receives, it publishes a message with the following fields:
+* [detector_node](pepper_pkg/src/detector_node/detector_node): for each image it receives, it publishes a message with the following fields:
-  * **detections:** the classes of the objects seen in the image, along with the confidence scores
+  * `detections`: the classes of the objects seen in the image, along with the confidence scores
-  * **direction:** the direction at which the image is taken
+  * `direction`: the direction at which the image has been taken
-* [speaker_node](pepper_pkg/src/speaker_node/main.py): the node is a listener for this message.
+* [speaker_node](pepper_pkg/src/speaker_node/speaker_node): the node is a listener for this message.
 For each message received, it creates a string that specifies both the objects and the directions.
   * For example:
     > I can see a bottle on the right, a PC in front of me, 2 TVs on the left.